bonitasoft/bonita-connector-document-converter/README.md

 Implementation is based on [XDocReport](https://github.com/opensagres/xdocreport)

+## Bonita compatibility

+[v2.0.0](https://github.com/bonitasoft/bonita-connector-document-converter/releases/2.0.0) is compatible with Bonita version from 7.7.x to 7.10.x

 ## Build

 __Clone__ or __fork__ this repository, then at the root of the project run: